How to Record Startup Costs in QuickBooks

-New to QuickBooks and business accounting?
-In this article, learn the common expenses in establishing a business and how to record startup costs in QuickBooks.
+New to QuickBooks Online and business accounting?
+In this article, learn the common expenses in establishing a business and how to record startup costs in QuickBooks Online.

 Common startup expenses

-Before we proceed to the process of recording costs in QuickBooks, let’s take a quick look at the common startup expenses you may encounter: business startup costs and organizational costs.
+Before we proceed to the process of recording costs in QuickBooks Online, let’s take a quick look at the common startup expenses you may encounter: business startup costs and organizational costs.

 Business startup costs are the expenses you incur before officially opening your business.
 It includes, but is not limited to market and product research, customer surveys, office selection offices, advertising and marketing, and wages and salaries for staff training.